HellBlizzard0/project-BFR/pages/🚭 Fuck Nicotine - Withdrawal Journey.md

 	- [-] 🔽 24 Hours
 	  collapsed:: true
 	  DEADLINE: <2025-01-17 Fri>
-		- Drank 3 cups of karak tea and a paper cup of sprite.
+		- Drank 3 cups of Karak tea and a paper cup of sprite.
 My sugar diet is currently offline.
 		- Vaping causes this weird dryness feeling without the satisfaction of nicotine.
 Feels so weird.
 		- I am experiencing cravings even as I'm vaping.
 		- Minor headaches and the occasional loss/difficulty of focus.